(UPDATED ON APRIL 16 WITH YET ANOTHER DEATH.)

 Both thoughts do not seem farfetched in the wake of news that the long hand of Vladimir Putin may have struck again with the suspected poisoning with a nerve agent of Sergei Skripal, a former Russian double agent, and his daughter in England on March 4.
 Both are in critical condition and hang near death.

-There have been at least 30 other possible victims of Putin's use of assassination as a political weapon.
-These hits sometimes involve exotic, hard-to-trace poisons and often are carried out by hitmen for the FSB, a state security agency headed by Putin until he became prime minister and then president, and sometimes by mobsters loyal to Putin.
+There have been over 30 other possible victims of Putin's use of assassination as a political weapon.
+They sometimes involve exotic, hard-to-trace poisons and often are carried out by hitmen for the FSB, a state security agency headed by Putin until he became prime minister and then president, and sometimes by mobsters loyal to Putin.

 The victims include: